Ganj Muradabad

-Ganj Muradabad is a town and nagar panchayat in Safipur tehsil of Unnao district, Uttar Pradesh, India.
+Ganj Muradabad is a town and nagar panchayat in Bangarmau tehsil of Unnao district, Uttar Pradesh, India.
 It also serves as the headquarters of a community development block containing 86 rural villages.
-Handicrafts are a major industry here.
-As of 2011, Ganj Moradabad has a population of 10,957, in 1,723 households.
+Handicrafts are a major industry.
+As of 2011 Ganj Moradabad had a population of 10,957, in 1,723 households.

+Ganj Muradabad was established by Murad Sher Khan,He was the Nawab of Afghanistan.
+Murad Sher Khan came to India in the 17th century and named it Muradabad after himself. "murad"+"abad"(establisher)=Muradabad.
+He had a palace here which was famous by the name of Bara Dari.
+It is now broken due to being old, but the badi masjid built by him still exists and is quite popular.His descendants are still present here.